aldipower/bitwig-ddx3216-controller/README.md

 * Mutes on all channels except master
 * 8 sends on each channel by pressing the AUX1-4/FX1-4 buttons reflecting the Bitwig sends.
 * Toggle pre and post mode for sends.
+* All DDX insert effects are mapped to the respective Bitwig equivalents.
+It works unidirectional.
+You can control those effects with the DXX or control the DDX with adjusting the effects in Bitwig.
+Isn't that fanastic?
+  HighPass (EQ-2), Gate (Gate), Compressor (Compressor), EQ (EQ-5), Phase/Delay (Delay-1 with custom phase setting).
 * Select a channel in Bitwig by pressing SELECT -> ROUTING -> MAIN (the select button itself does not receive/send any SysEx/CC)
 * Open/close a group in Bitwig also by pressing SELECT -> ROUTING -> MAIN.
 The MAIN icon indicates the group status.